 “Now We Are Three”

-When we travel for an extended period of time in a wine region, I like to post a short overview of our experiences.
-When planning this trip many people asked “why Austria”?
-“Why not Burgundy, Champagne or the Rhone?”
-Well, one big reason is that I love Gruner Veltliner and dry Riesling.
-Also, quite frankly, why not!?
+When we travel for an extended time in a wine region I like to post a short overview of our experiences.
+When planning this trip many people asked why Austria, why not Burgundy or Champagne or the Rhone?
+Well, for one I love Gruner Veltliner and dry Riesling, and quite frankly, why not!
 Or why not Corsica or Sicily?
 The big wine regions are already developed and will always be there.
 There is a lot to be gained in my opinion from taking the road less traveled.

 The Wachau is by no means a new wine region or one that has not seen its share of visitors like me searching out the finest wines made in all of Austria.
-The Wachau had its biggest bizz here in America early in the last decade (2000’s), attaining a lot of uber geek fans in its wake, though it is quieter these days as trends in wine seem to go as fast as they splash onto the scene lately.
-During visits we only encountered one other set of visitors from a UK wine trade group out of the 8 or so producers we made it to.
+The Wachau had its comeuppance in the US early in the last decade (00s).
+It’s quieter these days as trends in wine seem to go as fast as they splash onto the scene lately.
+We ran into only one other set of visitors from a UK wine trade group out of the 8 or so producers we made it to.
 But make no mistake the top wines from the Wachau have cemented themselves permanently into the global fine wine elite.

 So, about that nagging question of why Austria?
-Well, there were quite a few reasons besides the excellent wine.
-Wine was a given and would be great no matter where we chose to go.
-We wanted to bring our young daughter Camille with us who was a little more than 20 months at the time of the trip.
-She’s already logged a few flights, but nothing like a trans-Atlantic flight.
-Taking that into consideration these became our requirements:
+Well, there where quite a few reasons besides excellent wine.
+We wanted to bring our young daughter Camille with us who was 20 months young at the time.
+She’s already logged a few flights, but nothing like this.
+So our requirements looked like this:

 - Minimal driving